MadeHER: Origins and Impacts of Menstrual Disorders and Pelvic Pain

 • Ms Jessica Taylor QENDO

-To inform the development of the MadeHER study, we have established the MadeHER-Young Persons Advisory Group (YPAG).
-The MadeHER-YPAG is a consumer reference group of 11-19 year old girls and their role is to ensure that the MadeHER Study investigates issues most relevant to Australian girls and women.
+To inform the development of The MadeHER Project, we have established the MadeHER-Young Persons Advisory Group (YPAG).
+The MadeHER-YPAG is a consumer reference group of 11-19 year old girls and their role is to ensure that The MadeHER Project investigates issues most relevant to Australian girls and women.
 The MadeHER-YPAG will be vital in interpreting results and identifying the key messages of our study outcomes.

 Using a co-designed approach towards the development of the survey, will improve accessibility of our research and increase the diversity and retention of our participants.